OctopusDeploy/blog/blog/2024-02/octopus-is-a-quarterback/index.md

 Until, that is, I realized that the deployment pipeline itself is a *team* of sorts.

 Like every member of an American football team (or indeed any team), each tool in a deployment pipeline has a specialist focus independent of the others.
-Yet, working together, all tools combine to serve the overall purpose.
+Yet, working together, all tools combine to serve the overall purpose - to get your software to production (the software equivalent of scoring a touchdown.)

 I looked at a typical American Football offensive line-up and, by considering the ball as software (commentators sometimes even refer to the ball as 'the package', funnily enough), it became easy to make parallels between player positions and deployment pipeline tooling.

 The coach, for example, is the DevOps engineer and their playbook the deployment process.
 Both coach and DevOps engineer know how they want things to work during each phase.
 Both decide how the team should best deliver 'the package.'
 Both decide on the team's structure and how it'll operate.
 Both always look for improvements and make changes when needed.

 The center, the player that snaps the ball back to the quarterback to start each offensive play, could be either build service or package repository, depending on the pipeline you're comparing to.
-After all, both tools hand the packaged software off to the deployment tool.
+After all, both tools hand packaged software off to the deployment tool.

 That, naturally, makes the deployment tool the pipeline's quarterback.